-Figure 2 - WEGO IV Dual Channel Unit
+Figure 2 - WEGO IV Unit

 After installation, the WEGO IV system requires free air calibration.
-This should be done with the sensors dangling in free air.
+This should be done with the sensor dangling in free air.
 The environment must be free of hydrocarbon vapors.
 We suggest that you perform the free air calibration outdoors.
-Turn the free air calibration trimpots (located on the bottom of the WEGO IV unit) full counterclockwise.
+Turn the free air calibration trimpot on the WEGO IV full counterclockwise.
 Turn on power and wait for 60 seconds so the system can fully stabilize.
-Then slowly turn each free air calibration trimpot clockwise until the corresponding display indicates "FA".
-Try to set each trimpot at the point where the display just starts to indicate "FA".
-The free air calibration procedure should be performed at reasonable intervals (every 250-500 hours) or whenever a sensor is replaced.
+Then slowly turn the free air calibration trimpot clockwise until the display indicates "FA".
+Try to set the trimpot at the point where the display just starts to indicate "FA".

+The free air calibration procedure should be performed at reasonable intervals (every 250-500 hours) or whenever the sensor is replaced.
 If you cannot get the display to indicate "FA" when the trimpot is turned full clockwise (sensor in free air), you either have a damaged sensor or very high hydrocarbon levels in your environment.

-The WEGO IV will start logging data once both sensors have reached normal operating temperature and the unit displays an AFR value or "FA".
+The WEGO IV will start logging data once the sensor has reached normal operating temperature and the unit displays an AFR value or "FA".
 The unit will not log data when "CL" or "PC" is displayed.
 The unit stops logging data while a diagnostic code is set (however the code is logged).
-The interval between samples can be set from 0.1-1.0 seconds using the software.
-The unit stores the last 12,000 samples.
+The interval between samples can be set from 0.1-1.0 seconds using the WEGO Single Channel Data Logging software.
+The unit stores the last 8,000 samples.
 The software also displays any logged diagnostic codes.
 Refer to the software instructions for details.